ccollicutt-sysdigorg/kraken-hunter-toronto/index.md

 ---
-title: Sysdig Hands-on Container and Cloud Security Workshop
+title: Sysdig Kraken Hunter
 nav_order: 1
 ---

-# Sysdig Hands-on Container and Cloud Security Workshop
+# Sysdig Kraken Hunter - Hands-on Container and Cloud Security Workshop

 Welcome to Sysdig's hands-on workshop.
 In this workshop, you'll experience some of the security challenges of Kubernetes/EKS first-hand - and how Sysdig can help.